James McIntire (politician): Washington State Treasurer

-McIntire ran for the Democratic nomination for State Treasurer of Washington, after 14-year incumbent Mike Murphy retired.
+McIntire ran for the Democratic nomination for State Treasurer of Washington in 2008, after 12-year incumbent Mike Murphy retired.
 He ran against Republican Assistant Washington State Treasurer, Allan Martin in the general election.
 Martin significantly outspent McIntire by a two-to-one margin during the campaign, and saw key endorsements from outgoing State Treasurer Mike Murphy, and the Seattle Times.
-However, on November 4, 2008, McIntire defeated Martin in the general election with 51.08% of the vote.
+However, on election day, McIntire defeated Martin in the general election with 51.08% of the vote.

 In 2012, McIntire ran for reelection against Republican Sharon Hanek, a self-employed accountant.
 Hanek, who failed to get on the ballot officially as a Republican, ran as a write-in candidate.
-On November 6, 2012, McIntire won in the general election, receiving 58% of the vote, to Hanke's 41%.
+On November 6, 2012, McIntire won in the general election, receiving 58% of the vote, to Hanek's 41%.